vasavamsi/Pytorch-implementation-of-ResNet18-with-Grad-CAM-on-MININJSRT-dataset-for-classification-task/README.md

 # Training-ResNet18-on-MINIJSRT-dataset-alongwith-Grad-CAM-implementation
-This repo includes the Python code to Train ResNet18 on MINIJSRT dataset.
+This repo includes the Python code to Train ResNet18 on MINIJSRT dataset for Direction classification and Gender classification tasks.
 It also includes the pre-trained weights and Grad-CAM implementation (activation Heatmap generation).